Last Updated on March 14, 2021 by Shaun Snapp

-As everyone who works in SAP knows is complicated (except to SAP salespeople, who think it is very easy — as they never have to actually log into it).
-And SAP is complex in every dimension – from the software to legal implications like indirect access, to terms and conditions, to dealing their their legal department, etc..
-Even though the SAP Run Simple! the campaign went on for close to two years (as I cover in the article What is the Real Story with SAP’s Run Simple?), SAP is still extremely complicated and Run Simple did zero to change any of that.
+As everyone who works in SAP knows is complicated (except SAP salespeople, who think it is straightforward — as they never have to log into it).
+And SAP is complex in every dimension – from the software to legal implications like indirect access, terms, and conditions, dealing with their legal department, etc..
+Even though the SAP Run Simple! campaign went on for close to two years (as I cover in the article What is the Real Story with SAP’s Run Simple?), SAP is still extremely complicated, and Run Simple did zero to change any of that.

 Denis then inserts some comments related to cash management, supply chain, and automotive, which I will not critique here because they don’t have anything to do with anything Christian has said.

-Christian then does comment on SAP’s cash management (which is one area he does know something about).
-However, I did not deem it as worthy of analyzing.
+Christian then comments on SAP’s cash management (which is one area he does know something about).
+However, I did not deem it worthy of analysis.

-Christian continues on to the topic of supply chain management.
+Christian continues to the topic of supply chain management.